flagpolejs/flagpole/docs/css-rule.md

 # CSSRule

 This object contains declarations for a given CSS selector.
 You would get this within the context of a Stylesheet scenario.
-This would come from a this.select('#myElement') type selector from the AssertionContext.
+This would come from a this select('#myElement') type selector from the AssertionContext.

 ## Methods